Artificial Intelligence: Solving New Problems and Looking at Old Challenges in New Ways

-The Philosophies: Can’t we all just get along?
+The Philosophies Behind AI: Can’t we all just get along?

 Like any emerging field, not everyone agrees on the best way forward.
 There are established schools of thought, such as the Bayesian theorists who center on the strength of hypotheses as more information becomes available, or the strict NLP proponents, who put forth that language can be fully understood if we have a sufficiently large corpus of examples to interrogate.
 Machine learning is based on the belief that data from the past can be interrogated to make meaningful prediction about how to move forward, while the cognitive computing approach is based on the machine curating a vast and growing corpus of knowledge and working alongside a human agent to get to the best result.